 Making unsubstantiated accusations about people, whether they are celebrities, politicians, or notable people may seem trendy and cool but may breach their civil liberties, right to privacy or may be considered libelous and even when the facts can be proven to be true and in the worst case will involve expenses that the average blogger can NOT afford.
 Newspapers do frequently publish libelous material, but here the management, lawyers, and editors calculate the likely uplift in sales versus the likely amount they will probably pay in damages before publishing.
 This is a risk few on-line writers can afford.

-- Plagiarising, copying and quoting
+- plagiarising, copying and quoting.

-- Access to private information
+- Access to private information.

-- Defaming another person
+- Defaming another person.

-- The person whose rights have been breached
+- The person impacted.

-- The person who wrote the article
+- Whoever wrote the article.

 - The website owner.